Akreson/akreson.github.io/_posts/en/2023-06-14-entropy-encoding-part2.md

 ## Rearranging division

-We can do small rearrangement of math for reduce the divide operation for encoding to one (and if change API for decoding also, but I haven’t done this), rewriting range scaling in this way (all changes look in this commit):
+We can do small rearrangement of math for reduce the amount of division operation for encoding to one (and if change API for decoding also, but I haven’t done this), rewriting range scaling in this way:

 ```
 void encode(prob Prob)